rhugman/lumpyrem/README.md

     pip install lumpyrem

-Or from the git-hub repository is recommended.
+Installing from the git-hub repository is recommended.

 # Documentation